guxuerui/utils-snap-fn/README.md

 # utils-snap-fn

-**Front-end tools function snap code**

-> Goal: Efficient completion of functional code development
+**Front-end tool function code snippets with full `typescript` support**

-Business development process, will often use `mobile judgment`, `browser type judgment`, `throttle function` and other common functions, in order to avoid the trouble of multiple copy and paste for different projects, here a unified package, and released to npm to improve development efficiency.
+> Business development process, will often use `mobile judgment`, `browser type judgment`, `throttle function` and other common functions, in order to avoid the trouble of multiple copy and paste for different projects, here a unified package, and released to npm to improve development efficiency.

-If you also have a common code, welcome to submit pr for this project.
+If you also have some common code, welcome to submit `pr` for this project.

 ## :building_construction: Install